flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ### Culprits and Victims

-If you have a set of not-GCed objects, some of them (victims) may be not GC-ed because they are holded by others (culprits).
+If you have a set of not-GCed objects, some of them (victims) may be not GC-ed because they are held by others (culprits).
 Normally, to fix the leaks, you need to fix just culprits.

 The tool detects culprits, so that you know where to focus.

 ### Limitations

-The tool detects leaks for disposable and instrumented classes only (with note that the fixed leak can fis other objects too).
+The tool detects leaks for disposable and instrumented classes only (with note that the fixed leak can fix other objects too).

 Some classes in Flutter framework are already instrumented.
-If you want your classes to be tracked, tou need to make them disposable and instriment.
+If you want your classes to be tracked, you need to make them disposable and instrument.

 ## Use the Leak Tracker